 What is Ovarian cancer?

-Ovarian, fallopian tube, and peritoneal malignancies are collectively, “ovarian cancer”.
-The treatment for these malignancies similar because they are closely related to one another.
+The ovarian, fallopian tube and peritoneal malignancies are collectively “ovarian cancer”.
+The treatment for these malignancies is similar because they are closely related to one another.

 Certain cancers start when healthy cells in these regions transform and proliferate.
 They grow out of control to produce a mass known as a tumor.
 A tumor may be benign or malignant.
 Malignant refers to the ability of a cancerous tumor to develop and metastasize to different body regions.
 If a tumor is benign, it can enlarge but won’t spread.

 An abnormal growth of tissue on the surface of the ovary is an ovarian cyst.
 It can happen during a typical menstrual cycle and typically goes away on its own.
 Cancer is not present in simple ovarian cysts.

 According to recent studies, high-grade serous cancers account for the majority of ovarian/fallopian tube cancers.
 And in most cases, the disease really begins at the tip, or outer end, of the fallopian tubes.
 It then spreads to the ovaries’ surface and has the potential to expand further.